-Posted inAccidents and road closures, Feature, Moonbi
+Posted inAccidents and road closures, Moonbi

 Officers attached to Oxley Police District attended and located the B-Double truck carrying cattle overturned.

-The front passenger of the sedan was treated by paramedics, before she was taken to hospital for treatment of serious injuries.
+The front passenger of the car was treated by paramedics before she was taken to hospital for treatment of serious injuries.
+The rear passenger, a child, was uninjured and taken to hospital for assessment.

 The male driver of the truck was uninjured and taken to hospital for mandatory testing.